hulicheng117/DSC180-website/index.md

   - Perform hyperparameter tuning to obtain the best performance of each method.
   - Try to repeat training the model and extracting AGOP/NFM to see if it can improve the performance.
   - Try to expand the method to transformers.

+### Conclusion
+In conclusion, our study observed the impact of advanced initialization methods on the performance of neural networks, with a specific focus on the Neural Feature Matrix (NFM) and Average Gradient Outer Product (AGOP).
+The investigation centered on the application of these methods to the VGG11 model, trained on a range of datasets from SVHN to Tiny ImageNet.
+Our findings suggest that the integration of NFM and AGOP with traditional initialization methods can lead to substantial improvements in validation accuracy.
+Notably, the Kaiming NFM initialization outperformed standard practices in several datasets, marking a signifi- cant step forward in neural network training strategies.
+The implications of this advance- ment are profound, offering potential enhancements in various applications where deep learning models are pivotal.

 ### Acknowledgement and References